WAIT! Don't panic!

 We ask that you please go through this checklist before contacting us.

 Verify this is a global outage, not just you.
 You can verify this by going to http://www.host-tracker.com and than put in your website URL.
 Host-tracker.com will test your website from over 50 places and tell you if it can reach it or not.

-If host-tracker.com can reach your website but you can't, it's a problem between your computer and us, which means every one else can reach your website fine right now.
-There's three possible reasons why you can't reach your website but everyone can, they include:
+If host-tracker.com can reach your website but you can't, it's a problem between your computer and us, which means everyone else can reach your website fine right now.
+There are three possible reasons why you can't reach your website but everyone can, they include: